akshayprabhu200/UCSD/src/pages/purchases.md

 4. **I need a surge protector, what do you recommend?**

-   - [Tripp Lite](https://amzn.to/45bm4fW) is prety well reputed and I have used their products, but is slightly higher priced
+   - [Tripp Lite](https://amzn.to/45bm4fW) is pretty well reputed and I have used their products, but is slightly higher priced
-   - [Phillips](https://amzn.to/44TSBrt) if you are on a tigher budget
+   - [Phillips](https://amzn.to/44TSBrt) if you are on a tighter budget

 5. **I need a mattress for my house, what do you recommend?**